Abundance theorem for surfaces over imperfect fields: Abundance theorem for log canonical surfaces

 \begin{lem} Let $k$ be a field of characteristic $p>0$.
 Let $X$ be a projective normal surface over $k$ and let $\Delta$ be an effective $\R$-divisor such that $K_X+\Delta$ is $\R$-Cartier.
 Let $f:X \to S$ be a morphism to a projective $k$-scheme $S$.
 Let $A_S$ be an ample invertible sheaf on $S$.
 If $K_X+\Delta$ is $f$-nef, then $K_X+\Delta+mf^*A_S$ is nef for some $m\in \Z_{>0}$. \end{lem}

-\begin{proof} Taking the base change to the separable closure of $k$, we can assume that $k$ is separably closed.
+\begin{proof} Taking the base change to the separable closure after replacing $k$ by $H^0(X, \MO_X)$ (Remark \ref{r-icct}), we can assume that $k$ is separably closed.
 Taking the Stein factorisation of $f:X\to S$, we may assume $f_*\MO_X=\MO_S$.
 Moreover, by taking the Stein factorisation of the structure morphism $S \to \Spec\,k$, we can assume that $H^0(X, \MO_X)=H^0(S, \MO_S)=k.$

 Let $Y$ be the normalisation of $(X\times_k \overline{k})_{\red}$ and let $g:Y \to X$ be the induced morphism.
 By Theorem~\ref{purely}, we obtain

 for some effective $\R$-divisor $\Delta_Y$ on $Y$.
 Note that $g_S^*A_S$ is ample, where $g_S:S\times_k \overline k \to S$.
 If $K_Y+\Delta_Y+mf'^*g_S^*A_S$ is nef for the induced morphism $f':Y \to S \times_k \overline k$, then so is $K_X+\Delta+mf^*(A_S)$.
 Thus, we may assume that $k$ is algebraically closed.
 Then, the assertion follows from \cite[Theorem~3.13]{minimal}. \end{proof}